neoscaffold/neoscaffold/README.md

   <img src="pictures/neoscaffold-typeface.webp" alt="NeoScaffold Logo"/>
 </h1>

-NeoScaffold let's you visually program workflows for ai agents and more.
+NeoScaffold lets you visually program workflows for AI agents and more.

 You can import, edit, and export workflows for:
-  - building trustworthy and safe ai use-cases
+  - building trustworthy and safe AI use-cases
   - iterating quickly on new ideas

-Version 0.2.0 adds parallel graph execution for async-friendly workflows, including UI execution mode controls, async node evaluation, and control-flow support that completes `IfEqual` and `WhileLoop` graphs through their `End*` nodes while only running the selected branch/body path.
+  - describing a workflow in natural language and getting a validated graph
+  - driving the editor from other agents over OpenAPI and MCP

+**Version 1.0.0** is the first production release.
+The editor Prompt bar turns a request into a parse-validated prompt-graph (`POST /v1/agent/build-graph`).
+Agent Activity shows live subagent output.
+Other agents can control NeoScaffold through an OpenAPI 3.1 contract and an MCP tools server.
+Failed runs can ask how to fix the graph and arm a patch to accept.
+Parallel execution from 0.2.0 remains: sequential or parallel mode, async node evaluation, and control-flow through `IfEqual` / `ForLoop` / `WhileLoop` `End*` nodes.

+See [CHANGELOG.md](CHANGELOG.md), the [engineering harness](harness.md), [MCP + OpenAPI](docs/MCP.md), and the [v1.0.0 roadmap](docs/ROADMAP_1.0.0.md).

 ![-----------------------------------------------------](pictures/aquadivider.png)